Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 of the SYSMON ( and SYSMON4 ) which, allow you to also get these temperature readings but better.

+Unfortunaly openOCD didn't have support for reading the sysmon out of the box.

+### Sysmon IR

 # Pinout